onlyjazz/flask-docs/docs/apiflows.md

 Pre-requisites:
-1. You  have previously created  entities in the Flask data model:
+In order to insert data you wil have previously created  entities in the Flask data model:
-Study, Site, Event, Form (CRF), Form items.
+Study, Site, Event, Form (CRF).

-2. You have a Form (for example, a daily Quality of life diary) or a connected wearable that uses the phone app to send data (for example hours of sleep) to Flask.
+1. You have a Form (for example, a daily Quality of life diary) or a connected wearable that uses the phone app to send data (for example hours of sleep) to Flask.
+Items in the Form you use correspond to the the data items that you want to save from your app.

-3. You have a 'customer admin' role user credentials in your Flask customer account;
+2. You have a 'customer admin' role user credentials in your Flask customer account;
 (Your Flask customer admin can set you up with one of these).
 The credentials are an email and password.

-4. Your app sends The data items you send via the API correspond to data items in a Form.
+3. Your app sends The data items you send via the API populating the Form data items  as key-value pairs.
+See below.

+TIP:  Flask Forms automatically names the item variables; you will probably want to reset variable names to something friendly like PATIENT_AGE or PATIENT_GENDER_CODE.

+TIP:  If you are using radio buttons, check, select boxes in your mobile app - make sure that the values you pass are not offset by 1 by mistake - for example if PATIENT_GENDER_CODE is (1 - female, 2 - male) then make sure you pass 1 or 2 (and not 0 or 1).

 #### Code example
-The following client-side code example uses JavaScript and can be run inside the Chrome debugger or embedded in a test HTML page.
+The following code example uses is a client-side JavaScript and can be run inside the Chrome debugger or embedded in a test HTML page for testing.
 The client-side code uses Jquery to perform Ajax calls.

 #### Input parameters to the API
 In the below code example, we have a cover function called saveData that gets a token (JWT) and then calls another cover function called createCRFandInsertData that makes the RESTful API call to /flask/crf/create-CRF-and-insert-data.

-The createCRFandInsertData  function gets the following aarguments:
+The createCRFandInsertData  function takes the following arguments:

 * uEmail - Your customer API User email address for authorization.
 * uPass - Your customer API User password for authorization.